Spark-20/Mission-Predictable-Hackathon-for-Social-Good/README.md

 We decided to use a time series model (LSTM) to predict the future demand of hospital beds in California based on the data of past few months.
 We also developed an interactive map which on hovering will provide estimations on the bed availability in different counties.

-Disclaimer: The interactive map is not being displayed properly on Github.
+Disclaimer: The interactive map is not being displayed properly on Jupyter Notebook when viewed on Github.
 Please see attached screenshots of map below:
 ![Map](https://github.com/Spark-20/Mission-Predictable-Hackathon/blob/master/outputs/Available%20ICU%20beds.gif)
 ![Map](https://github.com/Spark-20/Mission-Predictable-Hackathon/blob/master/outputs/Available%20hospital%20beds.gif)